brwe/es-token-plugin/README.md

  }
 ```

-This will execute a significant terms aggregation as specified in the "request" field and use all tokens that are returned by significant_terms.
+This will execute a significant terms aggregation as specified in the `request` field and use all tokens that are returned by `significant_terms`.
 The aggregation will be performed on the index given in the "index" parameter.